EdTComeau/edtcomeau.github.io/_posts/2022-6-16-UShapedCurve.md

+---
+layout: post
+title: Beware of the U Shaped Curve
+---
 # U shape curve in action

 The following are links to examples of what I will be talking about.
 The titles are sometimes mine, but pulled from the conclusions.